psycopg/psycopg/docs/basic/install.rst

 - Python: from version 3.10 to 3.14

-  - Python 3.8 and 3.9 supported before Psycopg 3.3
+  - Python 3.8 and 3.9 are supported before Psycopg 3.3
-  - Python 3.7 supported before Psycopg 3.2
+  - Python 3.7 is supported before Psycopg 3.2
-  - Python 3.6 supported before Psycopg 3.1
+  - Python 3.6 is supported before Psycopg 3.1

 - PyPy: from version 3.10 to 3.11

-  - PyPy 3.9 supported before Psycopg 3.3
+  - PyPy 3.9 is supported before Psycopg 3.3
-  - **Note:** Only the pure Python version is supported.
+  - **Note:** Only the pure Python installation is currently supported.

 - PostgreSQL: from version 10 to 18